Mobile App Marketing: KPIs & Metrics for Maximizing Your App Revenue

 The following are some of the top mobile app KPIs to measure the performance of your app.

 Checking the number of downloads is a straightforward yet important way to track the performance of your app.
 Downloads are the key stage in adopting an app.
 This is because all the other stages come after downloading the app.
-It is therefore critical to make your app easily downloadable.
+It is therefore critical to Increase your app downloads.

 App Open Rate (AOR)